…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 Similarly, a fair portion of people don’t read the Bible regularly because no one has shown them how to, … and inspired them to see how enriching, interesting, fascinating, and fulfiling it is; …. like a bestseller thriller that we cannot put down, or a blockbuster movie we don’t want to miss.

-And why not? … a prophecy passed through generations, the chosen one, mystery, intrigues, epic battles and journeys, romance, unknown worlds to discover, the fight of good and evil, political assassination, scandals, family rivalry, pauper to prince, talking donkey, supernatural powers, perfect storms, chase & eluding capture, vindication & justice, mercy, etc, etc
+And why not? … a prophecy passed through generations, the chosen one, mystery, intrigues, epic battles and journeys, romance, exotic worlds to discover, the fight of good and evil, political assassination, scandals, family rivalry, pauper to prince, seductive women, narcissistic villains, betrayals, talking donkey, supernatural powers, perfect storms, chase & eluding capture, vindication & justice, mercy, etc, etc

 The stories in the Bible are also inspiring and invigorating,